Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/service-registry-management-generic-http.md

 ### interface-template-remove

-The service operation **request** requires an authorization bearer header and a List<[InterfaceTemplate](../primitives.md#interfacetemplate)> as path parameter, which contains the string identifier of the interface descriptors that need to be removed.
+The service operation **request** requires an [identity related header or certfificate](../authentication_policy.md/#http) and a List<[InterfaceTemplate](../primitives.md#interfacetemplate)> as path parameter, which contains the string identifier of the interface descriptors that need to be removed.

 ```
 DELETE /serviceregistry/mgmt/interface-templates?names=custom-ftp&names=my-awesome-ftp HTTP/1.1